Cat Behavior Explained: Introducing a New Kitten into the Home

 Introducing Olivia and Emory

 Really, I underestimated how difficult it would be to introduce the girls.
-When I adopted Olivia, my boyfriend and I were not yet living together so Emory really only came over for a few hours at a time or a weekend at maximum.
+When I adopted Olivia, my now-husband and I were not yet living together so Emory really only came over for a few hours at a time or a weekend at maximum.
 Even though there were some hiccups with these shorter visits, I assumed things would be generally ok when we moved in together with the three cats.

 I was wrong.
 Olivia and Emory just clashed.
 Emory and Louis love to wrestle and play rough.
 Louis and Olivia wrestle, too.
 Olivia did NOT — and still doesn’t — want to wrestle with Emory.

 Now that they’re more evenly sized, it’s less of a concern, and just more of an annoyance.
-But, when we first were all living together (about two years ago now), I did have concerns for Olivia’s safety.
+But, when we first were all living together (about seven years ago now), I did have concerns for Olivia’s safety.

 Reintroducing Olivia and Emory